 What green vegetable is good for diabetes?

-Spinach is a good green vegetable for diabetes.
+Spinach is a decent green vegetable for diabetes.

 What vegetables raise blood sugar levels?

-Starchy vegetables like potatoes, corn, and peas can raise blood sugar levels.
+The fact remains that starchy vegetables such as potatoes, corn, and peas can elevate the blood sugar levels.

 What are the 5 worst foods for blood sugar?